tjdev7/LiteReport/README.md

 ##### Current objectives

+- [ ] Add a landing page for project
-- [] Scan for active localhost projects by itself
+- [ ] Scan for active localhost projects by itself
-- [] Add a pdf export option
+- [ ] Add pdf output inside the reports